pheuberger/hypermark/FINDINGS.md

 - Zero reliance on third-party infrastructure

 **Implementation:**
-- Replace PeerJS client with custom WebSocket signaling
-- Deploy lightweight Node.js server on Pi
+- Deploy y-webrtc signaling server on Pi (`npx y-webrtc`)
 - Same pairing protocol (already designed for this)
+- Single server for both pairing and sync

 ---